bahadirdonmez/arch-linux/INSTALLATION.md

 3. If prompted to select between `pipewire-media-session` and `wireplumber`, choose `wireplumber`.

+4. If prompted to select a provider available for `ttf-font`, choose `noto-fonts`.

 ## Exit `chroot` and Reboot

 To exit the chroot environment, type `exit` or press <kbd>Ctrl</kbd> + <kbd>d</kbd>.